GustavoLKiefer/GustavoLKiefer/README.md

 + Living in Joinville, Brazil
 - 19 years old
 !
 Junior developer working with JS, React and learning Node
-> Machine learning, webdev and Python
+> Fascinated with Machine Learning and automation
 ```

 ### 🛠 **My Tools:**